Pete Brown (golfer)

-Pete Brown (February 2, 1935 – May 1, 2015) was an American professional golfer who is best known as the first African American to win a PGA Tour event with his win at the Waco Turner Open.
+Pete Brown (February 2, 1935 – May 1, 2015) was an American professional golfer who was the first African American to win a PGA Tour event with his win at the Waco Turner Open.
+He was from Mississippi.

 Early life

-Brown was born in Port Gibson, Mississippi and grew up in Jackson, Mississippi.
+Brown was born in Port Gibson, Mississippi, and grew up in Jackson, Mississippi.
 He started in golf as a caddy at the municipal course in his hometown.
 He suffered from non-paralytic polio in the late 1950s but recovered and resumed playing competitive golf.

 Career

 He turned professional in 1954, winning the Negro National Open consecutively in 1961 and 1962.
 Brown received his PGA Tour card in 1963.
 He was not the first African American to obtain his PGA players card; that honor belonged to Charlie Sifford.
 Brown's victory at the 1964 Waco Turner Open did, however, earn him a place in history as the first African American to win a PGA event.
 He played on the PGA Tour for 17 years and posted a second tour win at the 1970 Andy Williams-San Diego Open Invitational in a playoff over Tony Jacklin.